Ipstenu/dreamobjects/readme.txt

 * Provides <a href="https://github.com/wp-cli/wp-cli#what-is-wp-cli">wp-cli</a> hooks to do the same

 = To Do =
-* Offer syncing backup as an alternative (see <a href="http://blogs.aws.amazon.com/php/post/Tx2W9JAA7RXVOXA/Syncing-Data-with-Amazon-S3">Syncing Data with Amazon S3</a>
+* Offer syncing backup as an alternative (see <a href="http://blogs.aws.amazon.com/php/post/Tx2W9JAA7RXVOXA/Syncing-Data-with-Amazon-S3">Syncing Data with Amazon S3</a>)
 * Option to email results (if logging, email log?
 Have to split up by attempt for that)

 = Credit =

 Version 3.5 and up would not have been possible without the work Brad Touesnard did with <a href="https://wordpress.org/plugins/amazon-web-services/">Amazon Web Services</a>.
-His incororation of the AWS SDK v 2.x was the cornerstone to this plugin working better.
+His incorporation of the AWS SDK v 2.x was the cornerstone to this plugin working better.

 == Installation ==